Lake Erie: Diving for shipwrecks

 Lake Erie is a favorite for divers since there are many shipwrecks, perhaps 1,400 to 8,000 according to one estimate, of which about 270 are confirmed shipwreck locations.
 Research into shipwrecks has been organized by the Peachman Lake Erie Shipwreck Research Center, located on the grounds of the Great Lakes Historical Society.
 Most wrecks are undiscovered but believed to be well preserved and at most 200 ft below the water surface.
-One report suggests there are more wrecks per square mile than any other freshwater location, including wrecks from Indignous watercraft.
+One report suggests there are more wrecks per square mile than any other freshwater location, including wrecks from Indigenous watercraft.
 There are efforts to identify shipwreck sites and survey the lake floor to map the location of underwater sites, possibly for further study or exploration.
 While the lake is relatively warmer than the other Great Lakes, there is a thermocline, meaning that as a diver descends, the water temperature drops about 30 F-change, requiring a wetsuit.
 One estimate is that Lake Erie has a quarter of all 8,000 estimated shipwrecks in the Great Lakes.
 They are preserved because the water is cold and salt-free.
 Divers have a policy of not removing or touching anything at the wreck.
 The cold conditions make diving difficult, requiring divers with skill and experience.
 One charter firm from western New York State takes about 1,500 divers to Lake Erie shipwrecks in a typical season from April through October.

 In 1991, the 19th-century paddle steamer Atlantic was discovered.
 It had sunk in 1852 after a collision with the steamship Ogdensburg, 6 mi west of Long Point, Ontario, and survivors from Atlantic were saved by the crew of Ogdensburg.
 One account suggests 130 people drowned while another suggests about 20 drowned.
 There was speculation that the sunken vessel had been a gambling ship, and therefore there might have been money aboard, but most historians were skeptical.

 In 1998, the wreckage of Adventure became the first shipwreck registered as an "underwater archaeological site"; when it was discovered that Adventure's propeller had been removed and given to a junkyard.
 The propeller was reclaimed days before being converted to scrap metal and brought back to the dive site.
 In 2003, divers discovered the steamer Canobie near Presque Isle, which had sunk in 1921.
 Other wrecks include the fish tub Neal H. Dow (1910), the "steamer-cum-barge" Elderado (1880), W. R. Hanna, Dundee which sank north of Cleveland in 1900, F. H. Prince, and The Craftsman.
-In 2007, the wreck of the steamship named after "Mad" Anthony Wayne was found near Vermilion, Ohio in 50 ft of water; the vessel sank in 1850 after its boilers exploded, and 38 people died.
+In 2007, the wreck of the steamship named after "Mad" Anthony Wayne was found near Vermilion, Ohio, in 50 ft of water; the vessel sank in 1850 after its boilers exploded, and 38 people died.
 The wreck belongs to the state of Ohio, and salvaging it is illegal, but divers can visit.
 In addition, there are wrecks of smaller vessels, with occasional drownings of fishermen.